 With a bit of know-how and a sprinkle of magic, Google Ads makes this possible for everyone with an auction-based bidding strategy.
 So without further ado, let’s explain how it all ticks.

 How Do Google Ads Work?

-For example, how do you know when your ad is going to show up?
+For example, how do you know when your ad will show up?
 And where on the page will it show up?
-People going to see it?
+Are people going to see it?
 The Google ads auction comes into play.

 How Does The Ad Auction Work?

 The auction determines the cost-per-click and the ad position on the page.
 It uses a Factor called Ad-Rank.